CygnusDAO/periphery/README.md

     address borrower,
     address recipient,
     uint256 deadline,
+    DexAggregator dexAggregator,
     bytes[] calldata swapData
 ) external returns (uint256 amount);
 ```

-This function will liquidate any borrower who has a position in shortfall without needing to send the USD first to the borrowable pool.
+This function will liquidate any borrower who has a position in shortfall without the liquidator needing to have any USDC.
 The caller must first build the swapData off-chain using this router's `getAssetsForShares(shares)`.
 The function will return an array of `tokens` and `amounts` which are the amounts of assets we would get back for burning or redeeming `shares`.
 We can then build the swap data easily by swapping each token amount to USD.

 The function will then call the `liquidate()` function on the `CygnusBorrow` contract with the data for the swaps.
 The CygnusBorrow contract will seize tokens, pass the tokens seized and swapdata back to this contract and the liquidation will take place, sending back the amount repaid of usd to the borrowable and leaving the difference to the borrower (the liquidation incentive).